 Then they will loosen the tooth with an elevator tool and remove it with forceps.
 They will irrigate the wound with saline and remove any sharp bone fragments.
 After the procedure, a person should use pain medication as directed and rinse their mouth often with warm water.

 Dental implants are an alternative to removable dentures or bridges and can replace missing teeth.
 The Niagara dental implant & oral surgery also help preserve jaw bone and reduce bone resorption.

-To place a dental implant, an oral surgeon creates a flap of gum tissue to expose the bone underneath.
+An oral surgeon creates a flap of gum tissue to place dental implants and expose the bone underneath..
 They then drill and enlarge the site.
 They may use self-dissolving stitches to close the incisions.

 A patient’s overall health is a major factor in dental implant success.
 Conditions like diabetes, heart disease, long-term steroid use, and cancer can slow healing and make it harder for an implant to integrate into the jaw bone.

 Bone grafting is a less well-known treatment often used alongside dental implant surgery.
 It reinforces weakened bone tissue in the jaw and helps counteract the natural resorption (shrinking) that happens when a tooth is removed.

 Depending on the case, the grafting material may come from your own body (autogenous bone graft), a donor (allograft), a bovine animal (xenograft) or a synthetic material (alloplastic).